 Calella de Palafrugell

-A ten-minute train ride from Tarragona, Altafulla is one of the highlights of the Costa Daurada, with miles of white sand and a gorgeous, secluded cove beneath a ruined Roman fort.
+Just a ten-minute train ride away, Altafulla is one of the highlights of the Costa Daurada.
+It offers miles of stunning white sand and a gorgeous, secluded cove beneath a ruined Roman fort.
+And if you want to get up and moving, there are plenty of watersports available during the summer.

 Tossa de Mar

-Tossa might have a cheap 'n' cheery package holiday reputation, but its beaches are easily as good as anything in Catalonia, presided over by a medieval castle on the southern bluffs.
+Tossa might have a cheap 'n' cheery package holiday reputation, and as a result its beaches are packed with more tourists than locals.
+However, don't count it out just yet—its beaches are easily as good as anything in Catalonia.

 Cala de Sant Francesc